Get guidance and advice on best practice when designing and implementing inclusive oral assessments.

 Advantages of oral assessments

-• can assess depth of knowledge and skills, providing insight into students’ cognitive processes
+• can assess depth of knowledge, critical reflection and skills, providing insight into students’ cognitive processes

 • can help students to develop communication skills authentic to their discipline, e.g., where students solve problems, demonstrate skills, and communicate using disciplinary language and scenarios